kamataryo/extypes/README.md

 ## features

-- colision free with `Symbol` property.
+- collision free with `Symbol` property.
 - Partial import is Available.
 This saves file size when bundled

 ## install